kryptco/www/static/src/docs/_posts/2017-08-21-upload-your-ssh-publickey.md

 `<user>` is the user name for the account on `<server>`.

-> **Note**:`kr` uses your local SSH keys authenticate to the server/user account and then it runs the command to copy your Kryptonite public key to the corresponding `authorized_keys` file.
+> **Note**:`kr` uses your local SSH keys authenticate to the server/user account and then it runs the command to copy your Krypton public key to the corresponding `authorized_keys` file.